OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### Package structure overview

+Auxio's package structure is mostly based around the features, and then any sub-features or components involved with that.
+There are some shared packages however.
+A diagram of the package structure is shown below:

 ```
 org.oxycblt.auxio  # Main UI's and logging utilities
 ├──.coil           # Fetchers and utilities for Coil, contains binding adapters than be used in the user interface.